hoang24/ece411-practicum/project_ideas.md

 # ECE 411 Practicum Project Ideas

 ### 1. Interactive Panel for PSU Campus Map
 - **Description**: A PSU interactive map is a tool that show new students and visistors locations and information of different campus building and deparments within PSU through buttons, speaker, and LEDs.
-The basic idea is when people press buttons, LED at that location will turn on and speaker will tell them the name of a buliding based on PSU map.
+The basic idea is when people press a button, LED at that location will turn on and speaker will tell them the name of a buliding based on PSU map.
 - **Sensor**: touch sensor, buttons, microphone
 - **Controller**: Atmel or Raspberry Pi or Arduino
 - **Actuator**: LEDs, speaker, and touchscreen.